Predicting post-release defects with knowledge units (KUs) of programming languages: an empirical study: Findings

 \item \textit{(Step 2) Construct baseline models.} Our main goal in RQ1 is to understand the efficacy of KUs in predicting software defects.
-Ultimately, we wish to understand whether we can obtain richer results (e.g., more accurate predictions) when using KUs in lieu of baselines.
-To keep things fair and more straightforward, we compare features that are derived from the same raw data (i.e., source code).
-Since KUs are derived from the source code, we compare KUs with traditional code metrics which are also derived from the source code.
-Moreover, previous studies widely used these subsets of our extracted code metrics for building and analyzing defect prediction models~\citep{cross_project_kmeans, Yatish_post_release_defect,Varela17, jiarpakdee2020featureselection, laaber2021predicting, esteves2020understanding}.
-Therefore, we use the traditional code metrics and construct two baseline models: (i) a model built with product code metrics (CC\_PROD), and (ii) a model built with both product and process metrics (CC).
-These baseline models are constructed following the procedure described in Step 1.
+To construct baseline models, we use the traditional metrics dataset that we extracted from our data collection.
+We construct four baseline model: (i) a model built with product metrics (PROD), (ii) a model built with process metrics (PROC), (iii) a model built with code ownership metrics (OWN) and (iv) a model built with product, process, and ownership metrics (i.e., all the traditional metrics -- TM).
+These baseline models are constructed following the same procedure described in Step 1.

-\item \textit{(Step-3) Compare models' performance.} To check whether the performance difference between a given pair of models (e.g., KUCLS vs CC\_PROD) is statistically significant, we apply the Wilcoxon signed-rank test.
+\item \textit{(Step-3) Compare models' performance.} To check whether the performance difference between a given pair of models (e.g., KUM vs PROD) is statistically significant, we apply the Wilcoxon signed-rank test.
 The Wilcoxon signed-rank test is a non-parametric statistical test for paired data.
 We infer that there is a statistically significant difference between the two input distributions when the p-value computed by the test is smaller than 0.05 (i.e., $alpha = 0.05$).
-In addition, we also use the Cliff’s delta ($d$) effect size measure to quantify the practical difference between the two distributions \citep{cliff_delta}.
+In addition, we also use the Cliff's delta ($d$) effect size measure to quantify the practical difference between the two distributions \citep{cliff_delta}.
 We use the following thresholds for interpreting $d$ \citep{Romano06}: \textit{negligible} for $|\delta| \le 0.147$, \textit{small} for $0.147 < |\delta| \leq 0.33$, \textit{medium} for $0.33 < |\delta| \leq 0.474$, and \textit{large} otherwise.